18 Apr 2024

 Test improvement – More and better tests for LibreOffice

 One of the areas that can help LibreOffice, but may not directly be visible to the users even though it has a big impact is the quality assurance, is automated testing.
 Here, I discuss some areas and notes around improving tests for LibreOffice.
-First, I start with regressions and bug fixes without tests.
+First, I start with regressions and bug fixes without a test.

 Missing Unit Tests